 This course is designed for bilingual (heritage/native) speakers of Spanish.
 It provides instruction that builds upon the existing reading, writing, speaking and listening skills and the cultural heritage and knowledge of the students.
-Emphasis is on complex grammar and sentence structure, vocabulary building, speech habits, writing.
-Students are expected to improve in reading comprehension, writing and demonstrate an appreciation for Hispanic cultures.
+Emphasis is on complex grammar and sentence structure, vocabulary building, speech habits, writing. expected to improve in reading Students are comprehension, writing and demonstrate an appreciation for Hispanic cultures.

-Associate Degree Applicable Course credit transfers to CSU and UC.
 C-ID (Course Identification Number): SPAN 220

+SPAN 158

-SPAN 158 SPANISH FOR NATIVE SPANISH SPEAKERS II
+SPANISH FOR HERITAGE SPEAKERS II

 PREREQUISITE: SPAN 157.
-LECTURE: 4 contact hours per week.

 This course is designed for students who already communicate in Spanish and who want to develop and strengthen reading and writing skills with special emphasis on vocabulary expansion, verbs, grammar, spelling, punctuation, and cultural applications of the Spanish language.
 Emphasis is on correct usage of standard Spanish.
 Course is conducted primarily in Spanish, producing skills equivalent to Spanish 103.

-Associate Degree Applicable Course credit transfers to CSU and UC.
+Associate Degree Applicable

+Course credit transfers to CSU and UC.
 C-ID (Course Identification Number): SPAN 230